Studio Flat Mortgages Explained

 How a broker can help you get approved for a studio flat mortgage

-It’s always worth speaking to a whole of market broker when looking for a mortgage, but this is particularly important when you’re in the market for a niche product like a mortgage for a studio flat, as your choice of providers is already limited.
+It’s always worth speaking to a mortgage broker when looking for a mortgage, but this is particularly important when you’re in the market for a niche product like a mortgage for a studio flat, as your choice of providers is already limited.

 Each lender has their own criteria when it comes to this type of lending.
 A broker who specialises in this property type will quickly whittle down your options so you can focus on the features and benefits of those products you have a realistic chance of being approved for.